D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Azure Storage Explorer to complete an initial bulk upload.

-You need to creat a lifecycle management policy using Powershell to move data that has not been modified for teh last 30 days to teh hot tier to the cool tier.
+You need to creat a lifecycle management policy using Powershell to move data that has not been modified for the last 30 days to the hot tier to the cool tier.

 Complete the Powershell script.